marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 As you can see, there are two exposed ports:

-+ Port 8080: is the mock HTTP server port that answer to Smoker requests
++ Port 8080: is the mock HTTP server port that answers to Smoker requests
-+ Port 8081: is the configuration port.
-It's the port you will use to register new mock, via user interface and API.
++ Port 8081: is the port you can use to register new mocks, via user interface or API.

 If we try to call an example api:
 ```